owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

 ## Train-Dev-Test split

 We splitted data in a way to make dataset uniform is terms of sentences leghts.
-Train-dev-split can be found in [this repo folder](https://github.com/owoshch/english_determiners_checker/tree/master/data/det)
+Train-dev-test split can be found in [this repo folder](https://github.com/owoshch/english_determiners_checker/tree/master/data/det)